DeniseAlicia/Code1/Documentation.md

 - node.js
 - Typescript Compiler

 At first I was worried that I might need to use one of the lab's computers, since I am not really familiar with using the linux environment on my chromebook.
 But as it turns out, it was not as complicated as I expected.

 Git actually came preinstalled with the linux environment, so that was already taken care of.

-Visual
+Visual Studio Code was also fairly simple.
+I simply had to download the correct